Beyond the numbers: Combining data science and human insight

 “I like numbers,” says Datta.
 “I need that safety to fall back on.
 I want my decisions to be based on sound facts, and as close to the numbers as possible.
 That's why I'm a quant.”

-1 Percentile rankings are from Morningstar Research Inc., an independent research firm, based on 2023 calendar year performance of 22.8% and 16.4% for Series F of Mackenzie Global Equity Fund and Mackenzie Emerging Markets Fund, respectively.
-For Morningstar Global Equity category: the number of funds in the category is 1,693, 1,402, 1265 and 1,397 for 1yr, 3yr, 5yr, and 10yr respectively.
-For Morningstar Emerging Markets category: the number of funds in Emerging Markets Equity category is 268, 225, 207, and 109 for 1yr, 3yr,5yr, and 10yr respectively.
-The percentile rankings compare how a fund has performed relative to other funds in a particular category and are subject to change monthly. ©2024 Morningstar.
-All Rights Reserved.
-The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
-Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
-Past performance is no guarantee of future results.
+1 Percentile rankings are from Morningstar Research Inc., an independent research firm, based on 2025 calendar year performance of 22.7% and 30.6% for Series F of Mackenzie GQE Global Equity Fund and Mackenzie GQE Emerging Markets Fund, respectively.
+For Morningstar Global Equity category: the number of funds in the category is 1,785, 1,530, 1,282 and 648 for 1yr, 3yr, 5yr, and 10yr respectively.
+For Morningstar Emerging Markets category: the number of funds in Emerging Markets Equity category is 276, 243, 210, and 117 for 1yr, 3yr, 5yr, and 10yr respectively.

-2 Mackenzie Emerging Markets Fund returned 11.6% in 2019 versus benchmark 11.7% and returned 18.9% in 2020 versus benchmark return of 16.3%.
+2 Mackenzie GQE Emerging Markets Fund returned 11.6% in 2019 versus benchmark 11.7% and returned 18.9% in 2020 versus benchmark return of 16.3%.
 Benchmark: MSCI Emerging Markets Investable Market Index.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
-Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
+Mutual funds and exchange traded funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The content of this document (including facts, views, opinions, recommendations, descriptions of or references to, products or securities) is not to be used or construed as investment advice, as an offer to sell or the solicitation of an offer to buy, or an endorsement, recommendation or sponsorship of any entity or security cited.
 Although we endeavour to ensure its accuracy and completeness, we assume no responsibility for any reliance upon it.